-4 Performance of the instrument
+Performance of the instrument

 JEM-X currently operates with both units active.
-The nominal telemetry allocation is 7 science packets and 1 housekeeping packet per 8 seconds for each unit.
-This allows transmission of about 90 counts/s before events begin to pile up in the onboard buffer - this will eventually force the grey filter mechanism to set in (90 counts/s corresponds to about the count rate for a ~500 mCrab source plus the solar minimum instrumental background).
+The nominal telemetry allocation is 12 science packets and 1 housekeeping packet per 8 seconds for each unit.
+This allows transmission of about 150 counts/s before events begin to pile up in the onboard buffer - this will eventually force the grey filter mechanism to set in (150 counts/s corresponds to about the count rate for a ~1.2 Crab source plus the solar minimum instrumental background).
 At the beginning of a new pointing ("science window") the grey filter is set to full transmission, and therefore, even for higher count rates there will always be a period in the beginning of every pointing where all data are transmitted - the catch is that some of the data taken at the end of the pointing may be lost as the onboard buffers are flushed when the following pointing begins.

-4.1 Background
+Background 4.1

-The JEM-X background during solar minimum conditions has been measured from a number of empty field observations.
-The background rate currently is about 35 counts/s in the 3 to 35 keV range, when the spacecraft is outside the radiation belts.
-Figure 7 shows a background spectrum from JEM-X 2, averaged over 46 science windows in August 2008 (revolution 716).
+JEM-X background during solar minimum conditions has been measured from a number of empty field observations.
+The background rate currently (Jan.
+2019) is about 40 counts/s in the 3 to 35 keV range, when the spacecraft is outside the radiation belts.
+Figure shows background spectrum from JEM-X averaged over 46 science windows in August 2008 (revolution 716).

 The background radiation environment is mainly produced by two components: the diffuse X-ray background and the X- and gamma-radiation induced by cosmic rays.
-The diffuse X-ray background dominates the background below about 15 keV and cosmic ray induced background dominates at higher energies.
+The diffuse X-ray background dominates the background below about 15 keV and the cosmic ray induced background dominates at higher energies.
 The line at about 30 keV is due to fluorescence photons from the Xenon gas in the volumes surrounding the active detector volume.
-It is a useful calibration line and an indicator effective resolution of the ofthe instrument.
+It is now an essential calibration line and an indicator of the effective resolution of the instrument.